infomaven/InfinitePrimeGenerator/README.md

-﻿# infinite-primes
+﻿# Infinite Prime Generator
-see how many prime numbers can be calculated in 60 seconds
+Develop a program to generate max prime value in 60 seconds

 rules:
 1. Use classic definition of a prime number: